 The data is organized into individual KML and CSV files for each county in the state.
 It is recommended that you use Google Earth Pro (the desktop version) rather than the browser-based Chrome version of Google Earth due to performance issues with large data sets.

-The data sets area available to premium members (Mines or Business level memberships required) and include the following files for each state:
+The data sets area available to premium members and include the following files for each state:

 CSV and KML files containing data for all mines in each county of your selected state: mine name, district (if available), elevation (if available), primary commodity (if available), latitude, longitude, county (not for Alaska), MRDS mine ID.